Old Text School: Terminology

-This concerns primarily the rediscovered version of Venerated Documents (尚書).
+This concerns primarily the rediscovered version of Book of Documents.
 During the Jin dynasty, Mei Ze, a minor official pretended to have discovered a preface by Kong Anguo and 18 texts (divided into 25 sections) that were known to have existed during the Han dynasty written in Ancient Script, but had long been lost.
 Suspicions emerged during the Song dynasty but it was not proven until Yan Ruoju circulated his thesis in the Qing dynasty.
 Recent archaeological recoveries of manuscripts produced around 350 BCE confirmed the late nature of these 18 texts.
 Huangfu Mi, Wang Su, or Mei Ze himself are suspected as the forgers.